Xpitfire/handson-ml/Book-Corrections.md

 93 | wrong code: plot\_roc\_curve(fpr\_forest, tpr\_forest, "Random Forest") and plt.legend(loc="bottom right") | add label: plot\_roc\_curve(fpr\_forest, tpr\_forest, label="Random Forest") and change: plt.legend(loc="lower right")
 98 | missing function / reference: plot_digits | Indicate that the function is only available within the GitHub repo or so 101 | code lines are inversed and code is assigned but not used: noise = ...; noise = ... | noise = ...; X\_train\_mod = X\_train + noise
+102 | code missing: plot_digit is not defined | either refer to the GitHub repo or define the function; this might seem picky, but up until now I was able to use the book as a guid and implement the code on my own step-by-step